ff14wed/byregot/README.md

 :x: Byregot does not implement Trained Eye.

 :x: Byregot does not currently implement the specialist actions Careful Observation and Heart and Soul.
+This means Muscle Memory and Reflect can only be used on Normal conditions.

 ## Development
 Byregot is written in Rust, and so needs